|

 needs.
 As more people seek access to quality healthcare, the demand for

-wellness among the Indian population has brought about a significant shift in
+hospitals continues to rise.
+Improved awareness of health and wellness among the Indian population has led to a significant shift in

-of their health and are seeking medical assistance when needed.
+healthcare consumption patterns.
+People are now more proactive about their health and seek medical assistance when needed.
 This change in

 The prevalence of lifestyle diseases has become a major